 Aurora Lofton was a transfer student from Northern Virginia Community College to UVA in 2015.
 She recently received her B.A in Foreign Affairs, and has transitioned into the European Studies program in fall 2017.
 This semester she is off to Valencia, Spain, conducting research, studying, and writing her MA thesis in European Studies (under the direction of Prof. Mila Versteeg, UVA School of Law).

-Most recently, during J-Term 2018, Aurora was able to continue interning and directly supporting the work of Dr. Barbara Harrell-Bond at the RIghts in Exile Programme, in Oxford, England.
+During J-Term 2018, Aurora interned and directly supported the work of Dr. Barbara Harrell-Bond at the RIghts in Exile Programme, in Oxford, England.
 Her work included assisting refugees in their asylum claim process, compleing research on current and changing refugess policies, and helping the organization identify country-of-origin experts for Nigeria, Iran and Egypt.
-This most recent trip was partly funded by UVA's Center for Global Inquiry and Innovation.
+This trip was partly funded by UVA's Center for Global Inquiry and Innovation.